butoxors/Protractor-Framework/README.md

-# Protractor framework for e2e tests on TypeScript and Jasmine runner
+# UI E2E framework on Protractor, TypeScript and Jasmine runner

 ## Current project has a simple structure:
 - src